OuhscBbmc/redcap-manual-v1/designadv/econsent.md

 ## What is the Purpose of e-Consent? {#sec-designadv-econsent-purpose}

 Many research studies conducted at the University of Oklahoma Health Campus involve obtaining participant consent.
-The Institutional Review Board examines and approves the protocol for research studies involving people.
+The Institutional Review Board (IRB) examines and approves the protocol for research studies involving people.
 This approval includes a careful review of consent forms, which inform potential participants of their rights as well as the risks and benefits of participating in the study.
-Researchers increasingly are using electronic consent forms.
+After receiving IRB approval, researchers increasingly are using electronic consent forms.
 The e-consent capability of REDCap provides the environment for collecting participants' informed consent via electronic forms.
 This chapter will lead you through the process of setting up an e-consent project.

-## Request a New Project
+## Request a New Project {#sec-designadv-econsent-newproject}

 For most studies we recommend having the e-consent process separate from any REDCap project created for the purpose of collecting participant data.
 Data collection often is de-identified or has limited identifiers, such as a participant ID that the researchers link to the participants' identities in a secure file outside of REDCap.